codeWithEdison/drive-logix-connect/android-testing-checklist.md

-# Android Testing Checklist for Lovely Cargo Mobile App
+# Android Testing Checklist for Loveway Logistics Mobile App

 ## 🚀 Pre-Testing Setup

 ### Android Studio Setup

-- [ ] Android Studio is open with the Lovely Cargo project
+- [ ] Android Studio is open with the Loveway Logistics project
 - [ ] Select an emulator (Pixel 6 Pro or Pixel 8 recommended)
 - [ ] Build and run the app (click the green play button)
 - [ ] Wait for app to install and launch